Napa Valley Basics

 Yountville

 For a town of about 3,000 people, a third of whom live in one of the country’s most favorably situated veterans homes, Yountville has an outsize reputation for culinary excellence.
 Several restaurants, a champagne-and-caviar salon, a bakery, and a fancy culinary shop owned by star chef Thomas Keller do business downtown.
-Michael Chiarello and other notable chefs have also established themselves here.
+Christopher Kostow (Ciccio) and notable chefs have also established themselves here.
 Though it technically is located in Napa, Cindy Pawlcyn’s landmark Mustards Grill, falls within Yountville’s orbit, too.
 Lodgings range from fancy small inns to swank contemporary hotels and resorts, all priced accordingly.
 If fine dining is a focus of your visit, Yountville is an excellent place to base yourself.
-You can walk from many hotels – the Yountville Lodgings Cheat Sheet has recommendations – to downtown restaurants, or get a lift from the free Yountville Trolley.
+You can walk from many hotels – the Yountville Lodgings Cheat Sheet has recommendations – to downtown restaurants, or get a lift from the free Yountville Bee Line.
 See the 2 Splendid Days in Walkable Yountville itinerary for suggestions about what to do when you’re in town.

 Oakville and Rutherford